joshhus/blockchain-sw-25/console-ocp-about.md

 - You can deploy only one {{site.data.keyword.blockchainfull_notm}} Platform console per Kubernetes namespace or OpenShift project.
 If you plan to create multiple blockchain networks, for example to create different environments for development, staging, and production, you should create a unique project or namespace for each environment.
 - You cannot upgrade a deployed network from {{site.data.keyword.blockchainfull_notm}} Platform for Multicloud to {{site.data.keyword.blockchainfull_notm}} Platform v2.5.
 - {{site.data.keyword.blockchainfull_notm}} Platform is not supported on OpenShift Online.
- - There is no free trial at this time.
-Customers who are interested in exploring the functionality should try the offering on [{{site.data.keyword.cloud_notm}}](/docs/blockchain?topic=blockchain-ibp-console-overview){: external}.
+- OpenShift customers can preview the {{site.data.keyword.blockchainfull_notm}} Platform at no charge for 30 days when you select the free trial version available from the Red Hat Marketplace.

 ## Installing {{site.data.keyword.blockchainfull_notm}} Platform 2.5
 {: #console-ocp-about-install}